densify-dev/Container-Optimization-Data-Forwarder/README.md

 The Docker image is available on [Docker Hub](https://hub.docker.com/r/densify/container-optimization-data-forwarder).

-To launch the container you need to update the [config.cfg](https://github.com/densify-dev/Container-Optimization-Data-Forwarder/blob/master/trans/config/config.cfg) file located in the /config directory.
-This file provides details to connect to both Prometheus and Densify servers.
+To launch the container do the following:
+1. Update the [config.cfg](https://github.com/densify-dev/Container-Optimization-Data-Forwarder/blob/master/trans/config/config.cfg) file located in the /config directory.
+This file provides details to connect to both the Prometheus and Densify servers.

+2. Execute the following command to create and run the data forwarder, connect to Prometheus and then to Densify:
 ```bash
 docker run -v "/config/config.cfg":"/config/config.cfg" \
   densify/container-optimization-data-forwarder
 ```
+3. Densify then loads the collected data.

 ## License